yngtodd/chat/README.md

 Data parallelism study for natural language processing.

 I am currently experimenting with recording the experiment process as a [book](https://yngtodd.github.io/chat/).
-If you have any questions or would like to suggestions, feel free to open an issue.
+If you have any questions or would like to make a suggestion, feel free to open an issue.
 There is a template for the book; feel free to leave comments!